Logo

 Schizophrenia’s causes are yet unclear.
 However, scientists speculate that a combination of environmental, genetic, and chemical variables may play a role in the development of this condition.
 The tendency for schizophrenia to occur in familial clusters suggests a potential hereditary component.

-It has been shown that abnormal levels of dopamine and glutamate in the brain have a role in the development of schizophrenia.
-Schizophrenia neuroimaging examinations have also shown anatomical abnormalities in the brains of individuals with the disorder, however the extent of these alterations is yet unknown.
+Studies have demonstrated that aberrant levels of dopamine and glutamate in the brain contribute to the onset of schizophrenia.
+Schizophrenia neuroimaging examinations have also shown anatomical abnormalities in the brains of individuals with the disorder; however, the extent of these alterations is yet unknown.

 Factors at Risk for Schizophrenia